 - Which of these patients face a higher risk of developing colorectal cancer later in life?

-We decided to look in the codebook of our bodies, our genes, for the answers.
+They decided to look in the codebook of the human body — genes — for the answers.

 The genetic roadmap to cancer risk

-Using a model we’ve used in other studies, such as one for pancreatic cancer, we first looked at microRNA (mRNA) biomarkers — the keepers of our genetic information — and compared mRNA biomarkers of people with colorectal cancer against the biomarkers of healthy people.
+Using a model they had used in other studies, such as one for pancreatic cancer, the team first looked at microRNA (mRNA) biomarkers — the keepers of our genetic information — and compared mRNA biomarkers of people with colorectal cancer against the biomarkers of healthy people.

-Of the 387 samples examined, we found certain biomarkers were higher in patients with colorectal cancer than in those without.
+Of the 387 samples examined, they found certain biomarkers were higher in patients with colorectal cancer than in those without.

 This discovery has very powerful implications, especially for people with ulcerative colitis.
-Based on this premise, it’s possible that we can take one biopsy, when someone is in their twenties or thirties, and then immediately know their risk for colorectal cancer now or down the road.
+Based on this premise, it’s possible that doctors can take one biopsy, when someone is in their twenties or thirties, and immediately know that person’s risk for colorectal cancer now or down the road.
 This knowledge allows medical professionals to understand that person’s needs and be more proactive with care.

-With this option, we are looking at a means of not only more effectively identifying at-risk patients and creating more refined treatment options, but we’re also helping improve the quality of life for thousands of other ulcerative colitis patients.
-Instead of ongoing monitoring and a lifetime of biopsies just in case they someday develop colorectal cancer, we can offer patients customized treatment options according to his or her individual risk level.
+This means that not only could doctors more effectively identify at-risk patients and create more refined treatment options, but the quality of life for thousands of other ulcerative colitis patients could also be improved.
+Instead of ongoing monitoring and a lifetime of biopsies just in case they someday develop colorectal cancer, patients could be offered customized treatment options according to their individual risk level.

 Understanding the mystery of mRNA biomarkers

-We’re motivated by these results, but in the future, we plan to take it one step forward: Can we find the same kind of cancer biomarkers in a person’s blood, rather than through samples from a biopsy?
+Researchers always are motivated by these results, but in the future, the Baylor Scott & White team plans to take it one step forward: Can they find the same kind of cancer biomarkers in a person’s blood, rather than through samples from a biopsy?
 Could predicting colorectal cancer risk be as easy as a blood test for patients with ulcerative colitis?

-While detection and surveillance are important, we also want to understand the mystery behind mRNA biomarkers as a whole — how they work mechanistically, biologically and functionally.
-After all, they might hold even more untapped information that we don’t even know about yet.
-This could give us a deeper understanding into how ulcerative colitis and IBD happen in the first place.
+While detection and surveillance are important, researchers also want to understand the mystery behind mRNA biomarkers as a whole — how they work mechanistically, biologically and functionally.
+After all, they might hold even more untapped information.
+This could give medical professionals a deeper understanding into how ulcerative colitis and IBD happen in the first place.

-While still in its early phases, this test alone is a significant step forward in helping patients receive a better diagnostic approach for ulcerative colitis and developing colorectal cancer, in one single biopsy.
+While still in its early phases, this test alone is a significant step forward in helping patients receive a better diagnostic approach for ulcerative colitis and developing colorectal cancer, in a single biopsy.